 The purpose of this course is to provide students with opportunities to acquire basic knowledge & skills in weight training that may be used in physical fitness pursuits today as well as in later life, improve muscular strength & endurance, & enhance body image.
-The content will include, but not be limited to, knowledge of the importance of muscular strength & endurance, knowledge of health problems associated with inadequate levels of muscular strength & endurance, knowledge of skeletal muscles, knowledge & application of biomechanical & physiological principles to improve & maintain muscular strength & endurance, knowledge of sound nutritional practices related to weight training, knowledge of safety practices related to weight training, & knowledge of consumer issues related to weight training.
+The content will include, but not be limited to, knowledge of the importance of muscular strength & endurance, assessment of muscular strength & endurance, knowledge of health problems associated with inadequate levels of muscular strength & endurance, knowledge of skeletal muscles, knowledge & application of biomechanical & physiological principles to improve & maintain muscular strength & endurance, knowledge of sound nutritional practices related to weight training, knowledge of safety practices related to weight training.